marcoscannabrava/cannabrava/content/about/about.md

 # About Me
-Latinx Software Engineer volunteering against COVID-19.

-Helped build K12 schools for 150k students.
+Latinx Software Engineer who built K12 schools for 150k students and software for many more people.

 Growth & Operations Leader for 5 years.
 &nbsp;